-Any country or subnational territory wishing to apply any of the methodologies presented or develop their own approach to STI policy for SDGs needs to reflect on which approach can respond to their challenges as well as reflecting on political commitment and policy capacities needed to engage in the process.
-The reflection includes questions such as: what are the biggest needs and what is missing in the national policy framework for STI for SDGs, or is there a need for a full roadmapping process from the assessment of the current situation to the implementation framework?
+- (1) Any country or subnational territory wishing to apply any of the presented methodologies or develop their own approach to STI policy for SDGs, needs to reflect on which approach can respond to their challenges as well as on political commitment and policy capacities needed to engage in the process.
+The reflection include questions such as: what are the biggest needs are and what is missing in the national policy framework for STI for SDGs, or is there a need for a full roadmapping process from the assessment of the current situation to the implementation framework?
 Is there a special interest to use STI inputs in another policy?
-Are there specific steps missing such as an assessment of alternative pathways or a policy mix?
-Once the answers are known, this paper can help the readers in better understanding the options available and details of each methodology that can support the development of an STI for SDGs Roadmap.
-The summary table below can be a guide to see in which part of the roadmapping process the different methodologies can be of use.

-2 An important consideration for any methodology is

-capacity understood as the capability of institutions, actors and organisations to develop and implement STI for SDGs Roadmaps.
-Most of the methodologies discussed offer some form of capacity building, often with vast knowledge repositories.
-It is essential to develop this capacity with the STI community, public administration and stakeholders in order to be able to not only develop but also implement and learn from the roadmap implementation.
+Are there only specific steps missing such as an assessment of alternative pathways or policy mix?
+Once the answers are known, this paper can help the readers in better understanding the available options and details of each methodology that can support the development of and STI for SDGs Roadmap.
+The summary table below can be a guide to see in which part of the roadmapping process the different methodologies can be of use. - (2) An important consideration for any methodology is capacity understood as the capability of institutions, actors and organizations to develop and implement STI for SDGs Roadmaps.
+Most of the discussed methodologies offer some form of capacity building, often with vast knowledge repositories.
+It is essential to develop this capacity among STI community, public administration and stakeholders in order to be able to not only develop but also implement and learn from the Roadmap implementation.

-3 Even well-designed roadmaps will not be useful without implementation, which requires institutional commitment and investment of time and resources.
-The countries and subnational territories undertaking the important effort of developing STI for SDGs Roadmaps must be ready to implement the solutions agreed with the stakeholders and international partners and devote human, organisational and financial resources for this purpose.
+- (3) Even well designed roadmaps will not be useful without implementation, which needs institutional commitment and investment of time and resources.
+The countries and subnational territories undertaking the important effort of developing and STI for SDGs Roadmap must be ready to implement the solutions agreed with the stakeholders and international partners and devote human, organizational and financial resources for this purpose.
 In most cases (although not all) the implementation is the mandate and responsibility of national governments.
-However, some approaches offer support in the design of the implementation frameworks.

-4 International partnerships can bring expertise, experience and missing capacities into the roadmapping process.
-Depending on the need and profile required, international organisations, partner countries and donors can offer help in all the steps of the roadmapping process.
-It can be a useful learning exercise to enhance the cooperation between different institutions in order to be able to offer more comprehensive approaches.

-It is worth having in mind that the global community and international organisations are increasingly aware of the importance of SDGs and are working to adjust their methodologies to the new thinking.
-In particular, the members and partners of the United Nations Interagency Task Team on Science, Technology and Innovation for SDGs (IATT) have been working together to update and further develop their approaches and methodologies.
-Important learning and conclusions also come from the Global Pilot Programme on STI for SDGs.
+However, some approaches offer support in the design of the implementation frameworks. - (4) International partnerships can bring expertise, experience and missing capacities into the roadmapping process.
+Depending on the need and needed profile, international organizations, partner countries and donors can offer help in all the steps of the roadmapping process.
+It can be a useful learning exercise to enhance the cooperation between different institutions in order to be able to offer more comprehensive approaches. - (5) It is worth having in mind that the global community and international organizations are increasingly aware of the importance of SDGs and are working to adjust their methodologies to the new thinking.
+In particular the members and partners of the United Nations Interagency Task Team on Science, Technology and Innovation for SDGs (IATT) have been working together to update and further develop their approaches and methodologies.
+Important learning and conclusions come also from the Global Pilot Programme on STI for SDGs.
 It can therefore be expected that in the near future, many positive changes will be implemented and new methodological insights for STI for SDGs Roadmaps will emerge.